carpentries-incubator/python-packaging-publishing/episodes/03-packaging-installing.md

 ## Pip

-Pip is used to install packages from FIXME.
+Pip is used to install packages from [Python Package Index (PyPI)](https://pypi.org/).It is repository for python package that developed by Python Community.
+Pip works by fetching package from this repository and install it locally.

 ## Python Packages